webmastersmith/WGU_Cloud_Computing/D335_Intro_Programming_Python/Intro_Python.md

 ```

 - Import, Module, Package, Errors
-  - module is simply a file with functions.
+  - module is simply a file with functions that ends in '.py'.
   - package is multiple modules in directory.

 ```python